 To date, the Monitoring of Public Services Project has had several key successes including identifying the most critical issues facing the justice, health, and education systems; changing the attitudes and behaviors of public servants; inciting legal action against those who violate their positions; and the creation of a new Justice segment that is broadcast weekly on Life in Kosovo.
 But in a nation that tends to curb freedom of speech, the work of BIRN is not without everyday challenges.
 Death threats against Xharra and an attack on a reporting team by security guards of the Kosovo Judicial Council, however, are not enough to halt the mission of the team.
 “I can say now, with full responsibility, that the BIRN team, which is rapidly growing, is able to deal with any topic,” said Zatriqi.
 “There is no theme that they have no guts to investigate and broadcast.
 There is not a single issue that this team is afraid of.”

-As UNMIK dissolves and an ambitious mandate for establishing rule of law in Kosovo emerges in a short time, the state will likely face some of its most complex challenges to date.
+In the aftermath of the UNMIK and an ambitious mandate for maintaining rule of law in Kosovo has emerged, the state faces some of its most complex challenges to date.
 The BIRN team will continue to advocate for measurable results in the areas of Kosovar justice, health, and education, and plans to expand into other areas through balanced, impartial, and relevant reporting, while helping to lead the state out of limbo and into the free world of democracy.